Straits of Mackinac submarine transmission cables

 Impacts to environment, public

-The Unified Command has reported that given the dilution of the dielectric fluid in the Straits and the mobility of fish, there is a low risk to fisheries and wildlife.
+The Unified Command reported that given the dilution of the dielectric fluid in the Straits and the mobility of fish, there is a low risk to fisheries and wildlife.
 According to the Unified Command, the greatest threat is to waterfowl or shore birds that may come in contact with the product floating on the surface, but no impacts to fisheries or waterfowl have been detected to date.

 The Coast Guard says that due to the inaccessibility of the shorelines from ice, there is a low-risk threat to the public since they are unable to come in contact with the fluid.
 The dilution of the fluid and distance from the bridge provide additional protection from the product.
-There are two water intakes in the general vicinity, but given the dilution of the fluid and the distance of the intakes from the source of the discharge, there is no significant threat to drinking water at this time, according to the Coast Guard.
+There are two water intakes in the general vicinity, but given the dilution of the fluid and the distance of the intakes from the source of the discharge, there is no significant threat to drinking water, according to the Coast Guard.

 The Coast Guard announced Friday, April 6, that it initiated a marine casualty investigation to determine whether a marine vessel was the cause of the damage to the cables.